 The bottom line here is that consuming large daily doses of the pro-inflammatory amino acids found in animal proteins is not a great idea.

-If you trust in Dr. Longo’s work as I do then consuming animal protein exclusively makes very little sense.
-But it’s not just Dr. Longo who has published data on meat consumption, amino acid balance and cancer.
-Aaron dug up this study which links an excess of animal protein to cancer: Leucine (amino acid typically found in meats) induces resistant breast cancer.
+If you trust in Dr. Longo’s work, then consuming animal protein exclusively makes very little sense.
+But it is not just Dr. Longo who has published data on meat consumption, amino acid balance and cancer.
+Aaron, our team’s head of research and geneticist, dug up this study which links an excess of animal protein to cancer: Leucine (amino acid typically found in meats) induces resistant breast cancer.
 7

 But even this study, which casts doubt on the link between eating red meat and colon cancer, offers as its explanation a diet that is abnormally high in meat and lacking in plant compounds as the reason for what it sees as an overstated link between colon cancer and red meat consumption.